 These are some scientifically proven risk factors of developing this disease:

 - Obesity (check the BMI calculator), and lack of regular physical activity.

 - Radiation therapy to the chest.

 - Having children late or not at all.

 - Family history of breast cancer.

-The risk of developing breast cancer also increases when you suffer from atypical ductal hyperplasia.
+The risk of developing breast cancer also increases in patients with atypical ductal hyperplasia.
 This is a benign lesion of the breast, often diagnosed after a biopsy.
-In spite of its benign character, it may transform into cancer, thus special treatment and management is required.
+In spite of its benign character, it may transform into cancer; thus, special treatment and management is required.

 When can I use this calculator?

 The answer is - practically anytime, anywhere you want (it's quick!).